US NTSB probes 'stuck' rudder pedal issue on Boeing 737 MAX 8 flight | Business

 US NTSB probes 'stuck' rudder pedal issue on Boeing 737 MAX 8 flight

 It reported that the captain said that during the landing rollout, the rudder pedals did not move in response to "normal" application of foot pressure while attempting to maintain the runway centerline.
-Boeing, the Federal Aviation Administration and United did not immediately respond to requests for comment.
+Boeing and United did not immediately respond to requests for comment.
+The Federal Aviation Administration referred questions to the NTSB.

 The NTSB said the captain asked the first officer to check his rudder pedals and the first officer reported the same problem.
 The captain said that shortly thereafter the rudder pedals began to operate normally.
 Three days after the incident, United conducted a test flight and was able to duplicate the reported rudder system malfunction identified during the incident on the same plane.